aesara-devs/aesara/doc/library/tensor/nnet/ctc.rst

 .. note::

-   This interface is the prefered interface.
+   This interface is the preferred interface.
 It will be moved automatically to the GPU.

 .. note::